Preventing Prompt Injection with Type-Directed Privilege Separation: Case Studies

 \subsubsection{Undefended agent}

-A simple online shopping agent design is presented in \cref{fig:shopping_agent}.
-The core idea is to maintain separate LLMs for search query generation and site navigation tasks; the general design is inspired by the approach taken by \citet{yaoWebShopScalableRealWorld2023} while developing the WebShop environment.
+We present a simple online shopping agent in the left panel of \cref{fig:shopping_agent}, based on a design proposed by \citet{yaoReActSynergizingReasoning2023}.
+The core idea is to maintain separate language models for search query generation and site navigation.

-\begin{itemize} \item \emph{Search query LLM:} We devise a prompt telling the LLM to convert the user instruction to an acceptable search query \citep{yaoWebShopScalableRealWorld2023}.
-This is effectively a summarization task, and the action space $a \in \mathcal{A}$ for this LLM is restricted to searching the website with the generated query, i.e., $a = \code{search[query]}$. \item \emph{Site navigation LLM:} This part of the agent is more involved, as it is responsible for navigating between different pages on the shopping website.
-The application prompt directs the LLM to analyze the provided observation, navigate between different item pages, regenerate the search query if needed, etc. \citep{yaoWebShopScalableRealWorld2023}.
-It also specifies that the LLM should purchase a product if its item page matches the user's original request.
-The action space $a \in \mathcal{A}$ for this LLM consists of clicking different buttons on the shopping website, i.e., $\code{click[next page]}$, $\code{click[item \#1]}$, $\code{click[buy now]}$, and more. \end{itemize}
+\begin{itemize} \item \emph{Search query model:} We devise a prompt that instructs the language model to convert the user request into an acceptable search query \citep{yaoWebShopScalableRealWorld2023}.
+This is effectively a summarization task, and the action space $a \in \mathcal{A}$ for this model is limited to searching the website with the generated query, i.e., $a = \code{search[query]}$. \item \emph{Site navigation model:} This part of the agent is more involved as it is responsible for navigating between the different webpages.
+Our prompt directs the language model to analyze the provided observation, navigate between different item pages, regenerate the search query if needed, etc. \citep{yaoWebShopScalableRealWorld2023}.
+The prompt also specifies that the agent should purchase a product if its item page matches the user's original request.
+The action space $a \in \mathcal{A}$ for this model corresponds to different buttons on the shopping website, i.e., $\code{click[next page]}$, $\code{click[item \#1]}$, $\code{click[buy now]}$, and more. \end{itemize}

 For the search query stage, the user instruction is assumed to be trusted and thus there is no risk of prompt injection.
-However, the site navigation stage requires the agent to interact with item pages that contain product reviews.
-These reviews are submitted by third-party users, and thus are a potential vector for prompt injection.
-Because the item page is intermittently used for the agent's action selection process, the naive design cannot provide any security guarantees against prompt injection.
+However, during the site navigation stage the agent interacts with item pages that contain product reviews.
+These reviews are submitted by untrusted users and thus are a potential vector for prompt injection.
+Because item page analysis is a core component of the agent's action selection process, the design in the left panel of \cref{fig:shopping_agent} is vulnerable to prompt injection attacks.